 Hailed as a brilliant strategy, the Anaconda Plan met its first challenge by recruiting civil engineer and salvager James Buchanan Eads and warship designer James Pook, who worked for the war department.

 With five sawmills, iron rolling mills and factories, the designing pair could build a city-class fleet of warships.
 Named after major cities along western rivers, and costing over $100,000 each, the squadron was sound and later recognized as top-notch maritime feats.

-Each gunboat weighed 512 tons and mantled with 2.5-inch-thick plated iron armor walls.
-At 175 feet long and 51.5 feet wide, these large round-nosed, flat-bottomed vessels maneuvered by a stern paddle wheel and powered by coal.
+Each gunboat weighed 512 tons and was mantled with 2.5-inch-thick plated iron armor walls.
+At 175 feet long and 51.5 feet wide, these large, round-nosed, flat-bottomed vessels were maneuvered by a stern paddle wheel and powered by coal.